 AUSTRALIAN REFUGEE AND MIGRANT CARE SERVICES LTD

 ARMCare is a company limited by guarantee, established as an independent Christian charity to provide services which advance the welfare of refugees and migrants with a refugee background in Australia.
-Its members appoint a board of volunteer directors
+Its members appoint a board of volunteer directors.

-Claire Jones BVSc, BVSc(Hons), MMedVet(Med), MIPH
+Claire Jones, BVSc, BVSc(Hons), MMedVet(Med), MIPH

 Claire Jones migrated from Kenya to South Africa as a teen, and completed a Bachelor of Veterinary Science at The University of Pretoria, Onderstepoort.
 She worked in private small animal practice for 4 years before joining the University of Pretoria, and later the Medical University of Southern Africa as a Senior Lecturer and researcher in the Faculties of Veterinary Medicine.
 During this time, she completed an Honours degree, and then a Master of Veterinary Science (Medicine) (Small Animals) degree, which enabled her to be registered as a veterinary specialist with the South African Veterinary Board.
 She lectured widely on invitation across Europe and South Africa, worked as an external examiner for the University of Pretoria’s Faculty of Veterinary Medicine and as a scientific peer-reviewer for the Journal of The South African Veterinary Association.
 She opened and ran South Africa’s first veterinary dermatology specialist clinic and veterinary allergy testing laboratory for 7 years.
-Claire was the first female recipient of the South African Veterinary Association's Award for Clinical Excellence in 1991.
+She was the first female recipient of the South African Veterinary Association's Award for Clinical Excellence in 1991.

 Nicholas Johnson, BBus(Ec), BMaths, BBus(Hons), JP(Qual)

-Nicholas Johnson is a trained mathematician and economist, services entrepreneur and professional speaker, having been invited to speak at the World Forum for Youth Leaders, APCS 2015, the International Pivotal Summit, the World Trade Organisation, and the United Nations at Geneva, to name a few.
+Nicholas Johnson is a trained mathematician and economist, entrepreneur and speaker, having been invited to speak at the World Forum for Youth Leaders, APCS 2015, the International Pivotal Summit, the World Trade Organisation, and the United Nations at Geneva, to name a few.
 Nicholas is a national-level chess player, a former national-level competitive swimmer and concert pianist, and is conversant in English, Latin, Spanish and Greek.

-Nicholas attended the Queensland University of Technology Business School and School of Mathematical Sciences, where he graduated at the top of his cohort and was awarded the QUT Student Leader of the Year.
-He now teaches economics, statistics and mathematics classes at QUT.
+Nicholas attended the Queensland University of Technology Business School and School of Mathematical Sciences, where he graduated at the top of his cohort and received a number of the University’s most prestigious academic and community awards.
+He now teaches economics, statistics and mathematics classes at QUT part-time.
 Nicholas also studied entrepreneurship and innovation at Aalto University.
-He was inducted as a World Economic Forum Global Shaper at the age of twenty-one, and he is the founder and Executive Director of Pro Bono Econos.
+He was inducted as a World Economic Forum Global Shaper at the age of twenty-one, and he is the founder and Executive Director of Pro Bono Econos, and the founder and CEO of Economists Without Borders.
 A former Australian Mathematical Sciences Institute research scholar, he has also spent time at the National Centre for Econometric Research and as a freelance big data consultant, where he reached the semifinals of the World Big Data Championships in 2015.